 Hello and welcome!
-My name is Akeera Peterkin (she/her/hers).
+My name is Akeera Peterkin (she/they).
 My clients often describe me as genuine, compassionate, and personable.
 For me, the therapeutic relationship is an allyship- supporting others through a difficult time while helping them feel heard, understood, and respected.
 This belief, coupled with my expertise and experience, allow my clients to safely heal and shape their lives.

 I believe everyone deserves a safe space to feel accepted, grow, and thrive.
 As an inclusive and affirming clinician, I am committed to helping clients cope with the challenges that often come with humanity, identity, and emotional/mental health.
 I specialize in working with individuals who have experienced trauma, distress, and/or adversity as well as identity related experiences.
 I hold a space for individuals to heal from relational, systemic, environmental, and man-made traumas as well as explore, understand, and reconcile identity related experiences.
 The communities I support include, but are not limited to: BIPOC (Black, Indigenous, and People of Color), LGBTQAI+, TGNC, creative spirits, introverts, highly sensitive people, empaths, health care workers, students, and trauma survivors.
 I also have several years of experience in mental health and substance use disorders.

 Every human is different, so employing a “one-size-fits all approach” would be a dis-service to you.
 Instead, I utilize an eclectic approach of evidenced based modalities and theories- adapting my interventions to meet the individual’s needs and experience.
 My past decade of experience includes: group and nursing homes, youth centers, homeless shelters, a community mental health agency and a substance abuse agency.
 I also currently work at a college counseling center as an Interim Assistant Director where I taught, supervised, and trained.
 In addition to being the owner of Amani Nia Therapeutic Services, I am a Senior Director of Clinical Services at a domestic violence organization.
 I am passionate about helping others learn more about issues pertaining to identity, interpersonal violence, intersectionality, and how these experiences intersect with mental and emotional health.